sean-qin-usa/League-of-Legends-AI-Coach/README.md

 ## Recommended Model Borda Weightings

-To optimize Jungle Coach performance per elo, the following adjustments are recommended (with the option to choose win condition directly).
+To optimize Jungle Coach performance per elo, the following adjustments, toggleable within cells, are recommended (with the option to choose win condition directly).

 ---